-Use each individual’s preferred pronouns.
+Use each individual’s correct pronouns.
 This can be tricky, especially if the pronouns are new to you.
 If you mess up, apologize and try again.
 When in doubt, ask.
 You are also usually safe using they / them / their.

 3. Context Is Important